-Stitched in vertical columns and at a slant.
-This is a great way to secure large pieces of a project or the inner lining of a jacket as it prevents slipping.
+These are stitched in vertical columns and at a slant.
+This is a great way to secure large pieces of a project or the inner lining of a jacket, as it prevents slipping.

 Set your machine on a long stitch setting.
 This is usually a length of 4.0-6.0 on most machines.

 Using a long stitch means the threads will easily pull out when the tacking is no longer needed.
-A seam ripper will make short work or removing the stitches.
-If you don’t backstitch the ends then you may be able to just pull the bobbin thread.
+A seam ripper will make short work to remove the stitches.
+If you don't backstitch the ends then you may be able to just pull the bobbin thread.

 This is a useful form of tacking to ‘tie’ several layers of fabric together.
 The needle and thread make a loop at the point where you want to tie the fabric.
 The loop is made into two tails that are tied together on top of the fabric.

-This version of tacking is used often on quilts to tie the layers of batting, lining and quilted fabric together.
-In some cases, the tie tacking is used as part of the quilted effect.
+This version of tacking is used often on quilts to tie the layers of batting, lining, and quilted fabric together.
+In some cases, tie tacking is used as part of the quilted effect.

 Hand tacking refers to any of the taking stitches that can not be worked by machine.
 A strong cotton thread is recommended because it pulls out easily.

 The arrowhead tack stitch forms a point and arrowhead shape.
 It is useful for securing kick pleats or shirt vents.
 This tacking stitch may be used decoratively and even finds a place in embroidery designs.